Japanese Puzzle Boxes

 In this video, Stella Konczer attempts to open a small Japanese puzzle box.
 The video is owned and created by Stella Konczer.

-To open it panels have to be slid in a particular order.
-By moving the first panel in the right direction at just the right length unlocks another that also has to be moved.
+The box panels have to be slid in a particular order for it to open.
+By moving the first panel in the right direction at just the right length unlocks another panel, which also has to be moved.
 Only upon completing each move in the correct sequence will the box unlock.

-The amount of moves needed to unlock depends on the difficulty level of the box, but it can range from between 4 to over 100 steps.
-The more steps a box has, the more secure it is, but it also means a more complex set of mechanisms is required which results in a pricier box.
+The number of moves required to unlock depends on the difficulty level of the box, and it can range from between 4 to over 100 steps.
+The more steps a box has, the more secure it is, but it also means a more complex set of mechanisms is required, which results in a pricier box.

 For example, the sequence for a 4 step box can be figured out after a few attempts while a 100 step box is impossible to open without knowing the exact order of steps beforehand.

 The following puzzle boxes were handmade in Hakone, Japan, by highly skilled artisans with knowledge passed down over three generations.

 They make great decorative pieces that never fail to attract the attention of family and friends or can even be used to hide valuable possessions.
 It also makes the perfect gift for that special someone and can also provide loads of entertainment as you watch your friends get frustrated as they try to open it.